 Create a persistent link

-Create persistent links to library resources that students can access from on or off campus.
+A persistent link ensures that students can access the shared content from on or off campus.

 We continually review cost-per-use statistics for the resources we manage for the UNE community.
 We must often choose to not renew subscriptions to journals, databases and books with little use.
 Downloading and sharing a PDF with a class shows one use rather than the many uses that would result from students accessing the article themselves.
 Without accurate use statistics, we can’t know that a particular resource is needed.